gladcow/stratum-miner/README.md

 # stratum-miner
 Crossplatform C++ (boost.asio based) stratum client implementation

-Not finished yet (current stage: connect to the server and get the job,  thread pool is ready to process jobs)
+Not finished yet (current stage: cryptonight is fully working,  but not optimized)

 ## TO DO
 * Mining algotithms implementation